ian-bird/scheme-type-inf/readme.md

 # Overview

-This is a static type checker for scheme that runs against the classical collection of lisp functions:
+This is a static type checker for scheme that runs against the original set of lisp functions:
 1. atom?
 2. car
 3. cdr